mehwaffle10/Waffle_Balance/README.md

 ### Knight
 - Double damage for digging wood (3 hits for wood block)
 - Uses same logic as indicator for breaking blocks (block highlighting will always be accurate)
+- Fixed fake client slash if stunned at the wrong time between double slashing

 ### Archer
 - Grapple is no longer cancelled when pressing use key
 - Grapple no longer has increased drag in water
 - Grapple can collide with boats
 - Grapple no longer pulls objects
+- Fixed charge getting stuck when jabbed

 ### Wood Structure Damage
 - Arrows do full damage to wood structures instead of 1/8 heart for damage <= 1 heart and 1/4 * damage for damage > 1 heart